theupshift/chrdev/about.md

 Mainly javascript at [wonderflow](https://www.wonderflow.co).

-TDD, Refactoring, Clean Code and SOLID Principles are my special weapons to tame codebases.
+Clean Code, TDD, Refactoring and SOLID Principles are my special weapons to tame codebases.

 Most of my OSS can be found on my [github profile](https://github.com/christian-fei).

-I try to stay up to date with what people are coming up with, every day there's something new to learn and to try out.

-Thus I read a lot, here you can find [my full pocket reading history](/pocket/).
+I try to stay up to date with what people are coming up with, thus I read a lot, here you can find [my full pocket reading history](/pocket/).

 ## OSS Projects